The Faculty of Engineering and Information Sciences offers undergraduate and graduate degree programs in six schools and several entities.

 Schools & Entities

-School of Civil, Mining and Environmental Engineering
+School of Civil, Mining, Environmental and Architectural Engineering

 School of Computing and Information Technology

 The School of Electrical, Computer and Telecommunications Engineering has a unique mix of disciplines, including robotics and automation.
 You will learn to implement solutions ranging from microelectronics to industrial power infrastructure, and radio networks to national fibre-optic pipelines.

 Benefit from strong practical and application-based learning, our state-of-the-art laboratories, and participating in workshops taught by staff active in their discipline.

 School of Mathematics and Applied Statistics